What Is Litecoin and Is It Worth Investing in LTC in 2021?

 Is it Worth Investing in Litecoin in 2021?

-Given the fact that Litecoin is the eleventh-largest cryptocurrency by market cap, it’s believed that investing in Litecoin in 2021 is worth it.
+Given the fact that Litecoin is the fifteenth-largest cryptocurrency by market cap, it’s believed that investing in Litecoin in 2021 is worth it.

 Many investors claim that Litecoin in 2021 is worth considering, insisting that its price could grow further in the long term.